1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Safety Grant Program (Minnesota) is a grant from the Minnesota Department of Labor and Industry (MNOSHA WSC) that funds Minnesota employers implementing workplace safety improvements after an on-site hazard survey.
-Awards are up to $10,000 and support solutions to identified safety and health hazards in the workplace.
+Safety Grant Program (Minnesota) is sponsored by Minnesota Department of Labor and Industry (MNOSHA WSC).
+This program funds Minnesota employers implementing workplace safety improvements after an on-site hazard survey.
+It supports solutions to identified safety and health hazards in the workplace.

 Get alerted about grants like this